oskaripsen/BudgetApp/README.md

-# calendar_week
+# BudgetApp

-A new Flutter project.
+A Flutter application for managing personal finances and tracking expenses.

 ## Getting Started